Looking for a way to easily translate your videos to the wider world?

-There are many benefits to have subtitles in multiple languages: making your content more understandable and engaging, increasing your visibility, even boosting your SEO.
+There are many benefits to do subtitles in multiple languages: making your content more understandable and engaging, increasing your visibility, even boosting your SEO.

 Luckily, there are plenty of other easier and faster ways to do video translation on the internet.
-Let me show you and explain them to you.
+Let me explain them to you.

 How to make quality video translation by hand?

-Admittedly, it’s not the easiest way, but trying to manually translate your video content into multiple languages still lets you know what you’re doing.
+Admittedly, translating manually your video is not the easiest way, but at least you know what you’re doing.

-After all, that’s what professional subtitlers do when adapting international movies and Netflix series of all kinds.
+After all, that’s the job of professional subtitlers who adapt international movies and Netflix series of all kinds.

-These subtitle translation experts spend their day transcribing audio from video and adapting them for different audiences.
+These subtitle translation experts spend their day transcribing and translating audio from video.

 What can you learn from their method?